 Proactive news headlines including International Graphite, Aeris Resources, Altech Chemicals and Taiton Resources

-- Taiton Resources Ltd (ASX:T88) has launched ‘Investor Hub’, a dedicated investor engagement platform that will allow the public to view the company’s announcements and media.
+- Taiton Resources Ltd T has launched ‘Investor Hub', a dedicated investor engagement platform that will allow the public to view the company's announcements and media.
 Click here

-- Recce Pharmaceuticals Ltd (ASX:RCE, OTC:RECEF) has boosted its finances by A$6,219,241 after receiving two research and development (R&D) rebates.
+- Recce Pharmaceuticals Ltd (RCERECEF has boosted its finances by A$6,219,241 after receiving two research and development (R&D) rebates.
 Click here

-- Queensland Pacific Metals Ltd (ASX:QPM) has made strong debt financing progress targeting international export credit agencies and other government-backed lenders for its TECH Project in northern Australia.
+- Queensland Pacific Metals Ltd QPM has made strong debt financing progress targeting international export credit agencies and other government-backed lenders for its TECH Project in northern Australia.
 Click here

-- Kin Mining NL (ASX:KIN) has expanded the Helens East Fault system at the Cardinia Gold Project (CGP) in Western Australia to about 1-kilometre of strike with more high-grade gold assays.
+- Kin Mining NL KIN has expanded the Helens East Fault system at the Cardinia Gold Project (CGP) in Western Australia to about 1-kilometre of strike with more high-grade gold assays.

-- Riversgold Ltd (ASX:RGL) welcomes “very positive” lithium soil geochemical results at the Mt Holland Lithium Project in WA.
+- Riversgold Ltd RGL welcomes "very positive" lithium soil geochemical results at the Mt Holland Lithium Project in WA.
 Click here

 - AdAlta Ltd (ASX:1AD) says a new publication by its collaborators at University of Western Australia (UWA) and La Trobe University, published in the peer reviewed Journal of Biological Chemistry, suggests the potential for i-bodies as therapies for osteoporosis.
 Click here

-- Anson Resources Ltd (ASX:ASN) has all the key approvals in place to begin a resource expansion drilling program for its Western Strategy at the Paradox Lithium Project in Utah.
+- Anson Resources Ltd ASN has all the key approvals in place to begin a resource expansion drilling program for its Western Strategy at the Paradox Lithium Project in Utah.
 Click here

-- Magnetite Mines Ltd (ASX:MGT) has tapped Dr Carmen Letton as a non-executive director of the board, effective immediately.
+- Magnetite Mines Ltd MGT has tapped Dr Carmen Letton as a non-executive director of the board, effective immediately.
 Click here

-- FYI Resources Ltd (ASX:FYI) and joint development partner Alcoa (NYSE:AA) of Australia have selected the location for a small-scale production facility and high-purity alumina (HPA) demonstration plant near Kwinana in Western Australia.
+- FYI Resources Ltd FYI and joint development partner Alcoa AA of Australia have selected the location for a small-scale production facility and high-purity alumina (HPA) demonstration plant near Kwinana in Western Australia.
 Click here

-- Westar Resources Ltd (ASX:WSR) has transitioned from reverse circulation (RC) to diamond drilling at the Mt Finnerty farm-in and joint venture (JV) project with Ramelius Resources Ltd in WA.
+- Westar Resources Ltd WSR has transitioned from reverse circulation (RC) to diamond drilling at the Mt Finnerty farm-in and joint venture (JV) project with Ramelius Resources Ltd in WA.
 Click here

-- Meeka Metals Ltd (ASX:MEK) is in the thick of infill and extensional drilling for rare earths at Circle Valley in Western Australia.
+- Meeka Metals Ltd MEK is in the thick of infill and extensional drilling for rare earths at Circle Valley in Western Australia.
 Click here

-- Lithium Power International Ltd (ASX:LPI) has closed the books on reverse circulation (RC) drilling at its East Kirup lithium prospect in Western Australia’s iconic Greenbushes district.
+- Lithium Power International Ltd LPI has closed the books on reverse circulation (RC) drilling at its East Kirup lithium prospect in Western Australia's iconic Greenbushes district.
 Click here

-- Matador Mining Ltd (ASX:MZZ, OTCQX:MZZMF) has confirmed the presence of basement gold during its inaugural diamond drill program over the Cape Ray Shear Zone’s (CRSZ) Malachite Target in Newfoundland, Canada.
+- Matador Mining Ltd (MZZMZZMF has confirmed the presence of basement gold during its inaugural diamond drill program over the Cape Ray Shear Zone's (CRSZ) Malachite Target in Newfoundland, Canada.
 Click here

-- Corazon Mining Ltd (ASX:CZN) has started on-ground exploration at the Miriam Nickel Sulphide Project in the Eastern Goldfields region of Western Australia after being granted prospecting licences.
+- Corazon Mining Ltd CZN has started on-ground exploration at the Miriam Nickel Sulphide Project in the Eastern Goldfields region of Western Australia after being granted prospecting licences.
 Click here

 About Proactive